danielschwartz85/garmin-run-fetch/README.md

 # Garmin Run Fetch
 #### Retrieves [Garmin Connect]((https://connect.garmin.com/signin/)) run activity data.
-#### Performes a one time login with [puppeteer]((https://developers.google.com/web/tools/puppeteer)) for the credentials, the credentials are then kept between runs and update only if needed.
+#### Performes a one time login with [puppeteer]((https://developers.google.com/web/tools/puppeteer)) for the credentials which are then kept between runs and are updated only if needed.
 <br/>

 ## Install: